• Skip to primary navigation

 • ½ teaspoon salt

-• ½ teaspoon xantham gum only if your GF flour doesn't already have it
+• ½ teaspoon xantham gum if needed (see notes)

 Equipment